Arantina: Politics and Administration

 The administration of the municipality is carried out by executive and legislative powers.
 The executive power is exercised by the Mayor, aided by his cabinet of secretaries.
-The current Mayor of Arantina is Francisco Carlos Ferreira Alves, of the Democrats (DEM), elected in the municipal elections of 2016 with 52.14% of the vote and sworn in on 1 January 2017 with Deputy Mayor Adriano by his side.
+The current mayor of Arantina is Francisco Carlos Ferreira Alves, of the Democrats (DEM), elected in the municipal elections of 2016 with 52.14% of the vote and sworn in on 1 January 2017 with Deputy Mayor Adriano by his side.
 The legislative power, on the other hand, is constituted by the Municipal Chamber composed of nine Aldermen.
 It is up to this body to draft and vote on laws fundamental to administration and to the executive, especially the participatory budget.

 In addition to the legislative process and secretary work, there are also active municipal councils, among which are the rights of children and adolescents (created in 1995) and guardianship (2005).
 Arantina is governed by its organic law, which was enacted on 18 March 1990, and is a term of the district of Andrelândia of the state judiciary first jurisdiction.
-The municipality possessed, in February of 2019, 2,560 voters according to the Tribunal Superior Eleitoral (TSE) (Superior Electoral Court), which represents 0.016% of the Minas Gerais electorate.
+The municipality possessed, in February 2019, 2,560 voters according to the Tribunal Superior Eleitoral (TSE) (Superior Electoral Court), which represents 0.016% of the Minas Gerais electorate.